Spatial Scan Statistics Configuration: Production-Grade Implementation for Public Health Surveillance

 pop = gpd.read_file("data/pop_at_risk.geojson")

-cases, controls, pop = validate_inputs(cases, controls, pop, CONFIG["crs"])
+cases, pop = validate_inputs(cases, pop, CONFIG["crs"])

-# Export to SaTScan-compatible tabular format
+# Export to SaTScan-compatible tabular formats

 run_scan(CONFIG, Path("data"), Path("output"))